 LISA McKELLAR POURSINE

-Lisa McKellar Poursine has fifteen (15) years of experience as a lawyer, the vast majority of which have been focused on civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
+Lisa McKellar Poursine has fifteen (15) years of experience as a lawyer, the vast majority of which have been in civil litigation, including, but not limited to, motion practice, depositions, mediations, settlement negotiations, and trial preparation.
 She has worked for large and small law firms representing multinational corporations, small businesses, and individual clients.
 Her accomplishments include, but are not limited to, the following:

 Settling catastrophic injury cases for a fraction of what the plaintiff’s attorneys initially demanded (e.g., where a plaintiff’s counsel filed a $1,000,000 proposal for settlement early-on in the litigation, case was settled for $205,000);